 Tom has been the recipient of numerous certificates and awards for his professional achievements.
 In 1994 he was awarded, and continues to hold, an AV (Preeminent) legal rating by Martindale Hubble.
 From 1994 until 2009, he was certified by the Supreme Court of South Carolina as a specialist in Tax Law, Estate Planning, and Probate Law, and has been included in Best Lawyers in America since 2006.

-Tom and his wife of 30 years, Wrenzie, reside in Myrtle Beach, and are the proud parents of three grown sons- H.T., Jacob, and Lucas.
-In his free time he enjoys fishing, hunting, golfing, and spending time with his friends and family.
+Tom and his wife, Wrenzie, were married in 1982 and reside in Myrtle Beach.
+They are the proud parents of three grown sons- H.T., Jacob, and Lucas.
+In his free time Tom enjoys fishing, hunting, golfing, and spending time with his friends and family.

 Retweeted by RepTomRice

 Thanks to all of the Vietnam Veterans who answered the call of duty to serve our country! https://t.co/IRUiqc4VUj